Training Opportunities

 Module 2: Targeted Assessment: Data Collection, Organization, and Establishing a Focused Referral Question

 A key component of conducting a targeted assessment using C-SEP involves gathering, organizing, and analyzing multiple sources of data.
-This module offers recommendations for organizing data, conducting preliminary analysis of patterns of strengths and weaknesses using the data available, ruling out exclusionary factors, and establishing a focused referral question that leads to a targeted assessment plan.
+This module will focus on key recommendations for organizing the data and conducting preliminary analysis of patterns of strengths and weaknesses, ruling out exclusionary factors, and establishing a focused referral question to be used to plan a targeted assessment plan.

 Module 3: Language: An Integral Part of C-SEP